The Importance of Counselor Liability Insurance

 We can be sued by other therapists.
 Even friends could file a civil suit against us for incorrectly believing our conversations with them constitute psychotherapy.

-Some professional entities require we carry malpractice insurance.
+Some professional entities and state licensing boards require we carry malpractice insurance.
 Most if not all, third party payers (HMO's, Medicaid and other federal government programs, numerous others) require we provide proof of malpractice insurance every few years.

 For associate professional counselors, peers supervising us toward licensing often require proof of counselor liability insurance.
 As an experienced clinical supervisor of LPCs, my aim is to make your supervision proceed as smoothly as possible.
 Part of that is that both of us carry malpractice insurance.